javierhimura/ANDT/README.md

 ### License ###

-Since this application open source and [Apache License](https://github.com/andibadra/ANDT/blob/master/LICENSE).
+This tool using [Apache License v2](https://github.com/andibadra/ANDT/blob/master/LICENSE) as main license on my own component and code.
+Several MIT license component, library, and code will covered with this license.
+But some code, and library already modified on this tool will remaining licensed by GNUv2 or GNUv3 depend on original license.

-Some component, library and source code used on this tool is licensed GNUv2 License like [NSMB-Editor](https://github.com/Dirbaio/NSMB-Editor) , [CUE](http://www.romhacking.net/utilities/826/), and [DSDecmp](https://code.google.com/p/dsdecmp/) for example.
+Some component, library and source code used on this tool is licensed by GNUv2 or GNUv3 License like [NSMB-Editor](https://github.com/Dirbaio/NSMB-Editor)([license](https://github.com/Dirbaio/NSMB-Editor/blob/master/LICENSE.txt)) , [CUE](http://www.romhacking.net/utilities/826/), and [DSDecmp](https://code.google.com/p/dsdecmp/) for example.

-2014
+2014, Surabaya